AbdellaToronto/bridge-content-management/README.md

 ## Ajax Handling

-We are using `axios` and `rxjs` to handle ajax.
+This boierplate comes with `rxjs` to handle ajax.
+Additionally as per need we can use other libs like `axios`.

 Using Rxjs DOM api for ajax see file - `rxjs/observable/dom/ajax` [AjaxObservable](http://reactivex.io/rxjs/file/es6/observable/dom/AjaxObservable.js.html)

 ## Styling

 we are using `scss` Preprocessor.
-Create a feature/domain specfic scss file, example - `src/home/home.scss`
+Create a feature/domain specfic scss file, example - `src/home/style.scss`

 After compilation the new corresponding CSS file next to it. example - `src/home/style.css`